Zum Hauptinhalt springen

 4. Phone support

 A phone conversation remains a powerful way to solve problems, even in the age of emails and social media DMs.
-When customers get help over the phone, customer service representatives can resolve complex issues faster and deliver detailed, personalized customer service.
+When customers get help over the phone, personalized customer service becomes possible and can resolve complex issues faster.

-Customer service phone software can help you better understand how to staff, how many calls support agents take, and how ticket volume from your phone channel compares to other channels.
-With the right software, you can also benefit from a full customer history, automatic ticket creation, call recording, and other time-saving tools.
+Customer service phone software helps you better understand how to staff, how many calls support agents take, and how to compare ticket volume between channels.

 5. Email support